 And don't forget older children.
-A Florida law enacted in 2015 requires children through age 5 to be in safety or booster seats, as well.
+Florida law requires children through age 5 to ride in safety or booster seats.

 - Know your car seat’s history.
 Once a seat has been in a crash, it needs to be replaced.
 Be wary of buying seats from thrift stores or second-hand.

-- When it comes time to have the seat face forward, make sure to attach the top tether after you tighten and lock the seat belt or secure the anchors.
+- When it's time for a forward-facing seat, make sure to attach the top tether after you tighten and lock the seat belt or secure the anchors.
 Use the top tether until the child weighs 40 pounds.
-As your child grows, make sure to pay attention to the weight limit for the car seat.
+As your child grows, remember the weight limit for the car seat.

-- Your car seat has an expiration date — it’s usually around six years.
-Find and double check the label or owner’s manual.
+- Your car seat has an expiration date, usually around six years.
+Find and double-check the label or owner’s manual.

-- To make sure the car seat is installed properly, use the inch test and the pinch test.
+- Ensure the car seat is installed properly by using the inch test and pinch test.
 With the pinch test, pinch the strap at your child’s shoulder after the chest clip is buckled at armpit level.
-If you are unable to pinch excess webbing, everything is fine.
-With the inch test, give a good tug on the car seat’s base once it is installed.
-A properly installed seat will not move more than an inch.
+If you can't pinch excess webbing, it's fine.
+With the inch test, give a good tug on the car seat’s base once installed.
+It should not move more than an inch.

 - Don’t use the lower anchors and seat belt at the same time.

-- If you have questions or concerns about your car seat, you can set up a time to have a certified child passenger safety technician examine and correctly install the seat.
-Download Children's Services Council's free app, SafeMap, in the iTunes and Google Play store to find a location near you.
-Learn more by clicking here.
+- If you have questions or concerns, you can set a time for a certified child passenger safety technician to examine and install the seat.
+Find locations via Children's Services Council's free app, SafeMap.
+Click here to download it for iOS or click here for Android.

 - Use a booster seat until your child is about 4 feet, 9 inches, 8 to 10 years old and around 80 to 100 pounds.
 A booster seat and seat belt rather than a seat belt alone greatly reduces the risk of injury.